henrygabriels/infinite-chat/README.md

 It will *ideally* give me (and maybe you!) one chat context + retrieval forever, in the terminal, for all the errata / to-do stuff which God knows where I saved.
 I plan on just leaving this open in one of my 'always open' terminal windows for a few weeks to see what happens.

 This implementation has only been minimally tested with GLM 4.6 in Ghostty on Mac "OS 26".
-The code is clean, but the actual action of doing bad RAG (brag?) on my own conversation history - where I probably repeat the same words often - is untested, since the paper is fresh.
+The code is clean, but the actual action of doing bad RAG (brag?) - a fuzzy search with more features - on my own conversation history (where I probably repeat the same words often) is untested, since the paper is so new, and accumulating real history takes time.

 ## What It Does